-Disclosure: This website is supported by my readers.
-If you choose to buy a product via a link, I may receive a commission, at no extra cost to you.
+Disclosure: My website is reader supported.
+If you decide to buy something after clicking a link, I may earn a commission, at no extra cost to you.
 Learn more.

 You may already know that it’s kind of tricky to fall asleep when your head is nodding up and down like a bobblehead figure on a car dashboard.